Amsterdam/beheeromgeving-catalogus/src/docs/design-decisions.md

 The Team Aggregate only consists of a Team object at this point (2025-09-03).
 This may change in the future.

+### Authorization

+We create a separate Authorization Service, which performs common authorization checks.
+There is an Authorizer class that adds some syntactic sugar on top of this.
+It is instantiated once, and this singleton (called `authorize`) contains a set of decorators that can perform the checks from the service.
+In other (Team/Product) services, we can then use these decorators to protect certain operations.

+The Authorization service combines information from all existing teams and products, to determine which product belongs to which team.
+There is also a global setting with the name of the scope of admins.

+Authorization as a whole is behind a feature flag to ease development.
+There is a setting FEATURE_FLAG_USE_AUTH, which is set to True by default.

 ## User Stories / Use Cases